sannansaleem/Green-Energy-Stock-Analysis/README.md

 All stocks Result 2017 (click to enlarge).  | All stocks Result 2018 (click to enlarge).

 ### <ins>Annual Returns (%)</ins>
-The table shown in Fig. 1 and Fig. 2 have columns that refer to each of the 12 company’s ticker name, Total daily volume (for the given year) and Returns (Annual in Percentage).
+The tables shown in Fig. 1 and Fig. 2 have columns that refer to each of the 12 company’s ticker name, Total daily volume (for the given year) and Returns (Annual in Percentage).

 Fig.1 i.e. for the year 2017 shows positive returns for all but 1 of the 12 companies and can be quite deceiving since Fig.2 shows that the companies unanimously had negative returns.